 - Treating customers fairly - at the press conference announcing the first set of special measures, on 11 March 2020, Andrew Bailey, Governor of the BoE, stressed that banks must treat their customers fairly: "[o]ne of the FCA's core principles is treating customers fairly.
 The system is now in a much more resilient state, we expect them to treat customers fairly, that is what must happen.
 They know that, they are in a position to do that, there should be no excuses.
 But we at the FCA and Bank of England will be watching this very carefully."

-- Role of the insurance industry - on 22 September 2020, Anna Sweeney, an Executive Director at the BoE, delivered a speech on the role of the insurance industry in supporting the recovery of the wider economy.
+- Insurance industry - on 22 September 2020, Anna Sweeney, an Executive Director at the BoE, delivered a speech on the role of the insurance industry in supporting the recovery of the wider economy.
 Her speech highlights that the insurers can support the economy by providing protection for significant financial losses, channelling investment into a wide range of assets, and providing security of retirement income in the form of savings and annuities, thus facilitating stable demand for goods and services.
+On 13 November 2020, the PRA published a letter to chief risk officers of general insurance firms, which sets out insights from recent PRA supervision review work on reserving and exposure management.
+The PRA noted that the COVID-19 pandemic has given rise to additional complexity in estimating ultimate losses and highlighted issues concerning four key areas that firms should consider as part of their year-end reserving exercise.
+The key areas are (i) data; (ii) discontinuities in historical trends; (iii) appropriateness of common reserving methodologies; and (iv) reinsurance adequacy.
+On 3 December 2020, the PRA published a speech by Charlotte Gerken, the Executive Director of Insurance Supervision at the PRA.
+Ms Gerken outlined the tactical steps that the PRA has taken in relation to the macro-economic impact of COVID-19 on insurers.
+These include increasing the emphasis placed on cyber resilience as a result of changes in work patterns and increased reliance on technology.

 - Economic trends - in a speech delivered 30 September 2020, Andy Haldane, the Chief Economist at the BoE, stated that the economy has seen greater robustness and resilience than anyone expected.
 He also stressed that avoiding economic anxiety is crucial to support the on-going recovery as this has important implications on how businesses and policymakers act and communicate.